De Anza College to UCI

 What GPA do I need to transfer from De Anza College to UC Irvine for Biology?

-Does De Anza College have a TAG agreement with UC Irvine for Biology?
+Does De Anza College have an articulation agreement with UC Irvine for Biology?

-How competitive is the Biology transfer to UC Irvine from De Anza?
+What is the transfer acceptance rate for UC Irvine Biology from De Anza?

 Explore More